• Skip to primary navigation

 Salmon loaf on a platter with lemon wedges.

 I find this the perfect recipe for a savory salmon loaf.
-The exterior had a really nicely browned crust.
+The exterior had a nicely browned crust.

 Best of all, the loaf held together beautifully when cut.
 Serve the salmon loaf with creamed peas or white sauce and lemon wedges on the side.